The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Franchisees and their teams are trained, kept up to date with developments, and given direct access to a dedicated group of specialists at BT, the Partner Sales Management (PSM) team.
 Sales managers and regional directors are available for support or mentoring.
 There are quarterly regional forums and two national conferences each year at which you can share in the wealth of experience of other franchisees.

-BT Local Business has an existing customer base of 1.2 million businesses with a revenue of over £1bn, which means that franchisees have customers from day one and the training will give franchisees the tools to generate leads and build sales campaigns.
-They will also have access to a market-leading Customer Relationship Management (CRM) system and best practice toolkits.
+BT Local Business has an existing customer base of 1.2 million businesses with a revenue of over £1bn, which means that franchisees have customers from day one and the training will give franchisees the tools to generate leads, build sales campaigns and achieve economic growth.
+They will also have access to a market-leading Customer Relationship Management (CRM) system and best practice toolkits to help create an excellent customer experience.

 The licence with BT does not allow for businesses to be offered for sale.

 BT Local Business is looking for ambitious, passionate, driven people to join its thriving community of management professionals.
-It doesn’t matter if you haven’t sold technology before, although an understanding of the telecoms sector will be an advantage.
+This is a franchise opportunity open to all who believe they have the skills to deliver, It doesn’t matter if you haven’t been to business school or sold technology before, although an understanding of the telecoms sector will be an advantage.

-Franchisees should have management experience, sales knowledge, ideas and commercial acumen and will have worked at a senior level or will have run their own business.
+Franchisees should have management experience, excellent customer service, sales knowledge, ideas, be used to reaching business goals, have strong commercial acumen and will ideally have worked at a senior level or will have run their own business.

 In Scotland, Wales and Northern Ireland, franchises can be found in Bathgate (Edinburgh & South Scotland), Glasgow, Aberdeen (North Scotland), Burscough (North Wales), Cardiff (South Wales) and Belfast (Northern Ireland).

-The combined annual turnover of SMEs was £2 trillion — 52 per cemt of all private sector turnover.
+The combined annual turnover of SMEs was £2 trillion — 52 per cent of all private sector turnover.